Click to share!

 choppy layered shag haircut

-Here’s how it works: shorter layers on top give you lift at the crown, while longer pieces underneath add softness and flow.
+Shorter layers on top give you lift at your crown.
+Longer pieces underneath add softness and flow.
 The key is removing bulk in the right spots so your hair moves freely without feeling heavy.
+Your stylist removes weight strategically.

-Styling is simple once you get the hang of it.
-Use a texturizing spray on damp roots, then blow-dry with your fingers to separate the layers.
+Styling is genuinely simple.
+Use texturizing spray on damp roots.
+Blow-dry with your fingers to separate the layers.
 This creates that effortless, piece-y look the shag is known for.
+No complicated techniques required.

-If you have a round face, try sweeping your hair to the side.
-This lengthens your face and really shows off how those layers move and catch the light.
+If you have a round face, sweep your hair to the side.
+This lengthens your face and shows off how those layers move and catch light.
+The side sweep balances round proportions naturally.

 The Blunt Lob: Sleek Length That Sharpens Your Jawline